nokia/SReXperts/hackathon/activities/srlinux-b-gnmic/README.md

 ```bash
 gnmic -a clab-srexperts-leaf11:57400 -u admin -p SReXperts2024 --skip-verify capabilities
 ```

+> Note: this is executed from the bash shell on your linux instance <groupID.srexperts.net>

 > Note, the port 57400 that we specified to highlight the default port number used by SR Linux.
 The port can be omitted as well, since gNMIc uses port 57400 whenever the port is not set explicitly.